videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 ## Downloading Chat Messages

-All the messages from the PubSub which where published with `persist : true` and can be downloaded as an `.csv` file.
-This file will be available in the VideoSDK dashboard as well as throught the [Sessions API](/api-reference/realtime-communication/fetch-session-using-sessionid).
+All the messages from PubSub published with `persist : true` can be downloaded as an `.csv` file.
+This file will be accessible in the VideoSDK dashboard and through the [Sessions API](/api-reference/realtime-communication/fetch-session-using-sessionid).

 ## API Reference